Material-CMS/material-cms/README.md

 **🔖 OnePage Navigation**
 **⚫️ Material Design**

-You can build a fully working content management system in 10 Minutes and modify your website with fullpage, materialized content.
+You can build a your content management system in 10 Minutes and modify your website with fullpage scroll, materialized content, six different widgets, thousands of different possibility's trough reusable content and layered settings.

 ![Screenshot](screenshot.jpg)